Here are the few Republicans who have called for Trump’s removal

 The number of GOP voices remains tiny compared to the growing number of Democrats, led by House Speaker Nancy Pelosi and soon-to-be Majority Leader Chuck Schumer, who are calling for Trump’s ouster.

-If Cabinet officials do not act, Democrats say, they will initiate a second round of impeachment proceedings against the president.
-While dozens of Democrats support this route, and Trump could very well face a second impeachment, two-thirds of the Senate must still convict him before Trump could be kicked out of office.
+If Cabinet officials do not act, Democrats say, they will initiate a second round of impeachment proceedings against the president — and momentum is growing for an impeachment vote as early as next week.
+Democrats largely support this route, and Trump could very well be impeached a second time.
+But two-thirds of the Senate must still convict him before Trump could be removed from office.

-So far, no senators have backed that route.
-And large swaths of the House GOP caucus stand resolutely behind Trump.
-But the forcefulness of some Republican denouncements signal there is at least one wing of the party that wants a future separate from the president — small though it may be.
+At least one senator, Nebraska Republican Ben Sasse, said Friday morning that he will “definitely consider” any articles of impeachment the House charges Trump with.
+But many other Republican senators have so far stayed silent or are opposed, and large swaths of the House GOP caucus stand resolutely behind Trump.
+But the forcefulness of some denouncements signal there are at least some in the Republican Party who want a future separate from the president — small though that group may be.

 Republican officials calling for Trump’s removal